-With many existing retailer websites only offering a rudimentary online experience, something we call online retail 1.0, finance is an afterthought online, leaving many retailers struggling to capitalise on their digital channels.
+With many existing retailer websites only offering a rudimentary online experience, something we call online retail 1.0, motor finance online is an afterthought, leaving many retailers struggling to capitalise on their digital channels.

 As consumers move away from the showroom and start engaging with online tools like finance calculators and finance soft search, retailers lose the advantage of having skilled sales people on hand to discuss the benefits of vehicle finance, highlighting a significant flaw in the modern vehicle finance journey.

 Retailers need to upgrade their finance offerings and make the process as easy and as digestible as possible for all consumers, moving quickly to leverage their online presence and turn it into a more valuable profit centre.

 With an eye on how new technologies are changing, and the way consumers engage with the vehicle sales process, retailers can begin building online buying journeys that mirror the showroom experience, and bring additional efficiencies to the sales process, offering the experience consumers expect.

 By transforming the online experience, retailers can encourage consumers to engage with their finance offering at the very beginning of the buying process, improving consumer visibility of finance products, and in turn improving finance penetration.